LSPE-CNU/ECO-ANA_Techno-Economic-Analysis-Tool-for-Chemical-Processes/README.md

 **MODULES**
 ---
-1. ecoana.eqpcomo
+1. `ecoana.eqpcomo`
-   - Usage
-     **eqpcomo** is a Python module for chemical process equipment cost estimation.
+     `eqpcomo` is a Python module for chemical process equipment cost estimation.
      This module provides a unified interface to estimate equipment purchase costs using several well-known correlations from chemical engineering literature.
      Each model contains equipment-specific correlations, capacity ranges, and material factors based on the original literature sources.